FrankTaylorLieder/otail/README.md

 ## Config

-The colouring rules can be persisted between uses of otail.
+The colouring rules can be persisted between uses of `otail`.
 By default colouring configuration is loaded from the first of the following locations:

 - `./otail.yaml`